loheagn/wezterm-auto/README.md

     └── cli/               # Various CLI command documentation
 ```

+## Development

+This project was developed collaboratively with the assistance of Claude Code (Anthropic's AI assistant).
+The development process involved iterative refinement of requirements, implementation, and testing to create a robust automation tool for WezTerm project management.

 ## Contributing

 Issues and Pull Requests are welcome to improve this project.